-Increases in cholesterol and triglyceride levels may be associated with thiazide diuretic therapy; however, at the 12.5 mg dose of hydrochlorothiazide minimal or no effect was reported.
+Increases in cholesterol and triglyceride levels may be associated with thiazide diuretic therapy; however, at the 12.5 mg dose of hydrochlorothiazide, minimal or no effect was reported.
 In addition, in clinical studies with 6 mg of hydrochlorothiazide no clinically significant effect on glucose, cholesterol, triglycerides, sodium, magnesium or potassium was reported.

-The salt and volume depletion caused by thiazides reduces the urinary elimination of uric acid.
 Thiazide therapy may precipitate hyperuricaemia and/or gout in certain patients.
 This effect on hyperuricaemia appears to be dose-related, and is not clinically significant at the 6 mg dose of hydrochlorothiazide.
 In addition, enalapril may increase urinary uric acid and thus attenuate the hyperuricaemic effect of hydrochlorothiazide.